 ALSO CHECK OUT: Recycling Projects For Kids

-Plus, making crayons from old crayons is a simple science activity illustrating reversible change and physical changes.
+Plus, making crayons from old crayons is a simple science activity illustrating reversible change or physical changes.
 Read more below!

 Reversible change occurs when something is melted or frozen for example, but the change can also be undone.
 Just like with our crayons!
-They were melted and reformed into new crayons.
+They can be melted into a liquid and reformed into solid new crayons.

 Although the crayons have changed shape or form, they did not undergo a chemical process to became a new substance.
 The crayons are still usable as crayons and if melted again will form new crayons!

-Baking bread or cooking something like an egg is an example of an irreversible change.
+Baking bread or cooking something like an egg is an example of an irreversible change or chemical change.
 The egg can never go back to its original form because what it is made of has been changed.
 The change cannot be undone!

 Can you think of any more examples of reversible change and irreversible change?